how to configure persistent logging on mikrotik routeros

+System logs are basically records of events that occur in a system such as a network router.
 By default a MikroTik router only keep logs in memory.
 This means that when the router reboots all the logging historical data is erased and lost.
 In a real world situation where router logs are needed during router troubleshooting and setup, loosing router logs can be disasterous.
 This tutorial aims to provide a guide on how to setup persistent logging on a Mikrotik Router by saving system logs to disk.
+Click on the button below to watch the video tutorial on YOUTUBE

 1) Desktop or laptop computer